chrfrantz/IG-Parser/README.md

   * `A(Program Manager) D(may) I(administer) Bdir(sanctions) {Cac{A(Program Manager) I(suspects) Bdir{A(farmer) I((violates [OR] does not comply)) with Bdir(regulations)}} [OR] Cac{A(Program Manager) I(has witnessed) Bdir,p(farmer's) Bdir(non-compliance) Cex(in the past)}}`
 * Complex statement; showcasing combined use of various features (e.g., component-level combinations, nested statement combinations (activation conditions, Or else)):
   * `A,p(National Organic Program's) A(Program Manager), Cex(on behalf of the Secretary), D(must) I(inspect), I((review [AND] (revise [AND] resubmit))) Bdir(approved (certified production and [AND] handling operations and [AND] accredited certifying agents)) Cex(for compliance with the (Act or [XOR] regulations in this part)) if {Cac{A(Programme Manager) I((suspects [OR] establishes)) Bdir(violations)} [AND] Cac{E(Program Manager) F(is authorized) for the P,p(relevant) P(region)}}, or else {O{A,p(Manager's) A(supervisor) D(may) I((suspend [XOR] revoke)) Bdir,p(Program Manager's) Bdir(authority)} [XOR] O{A(regional board) D(may) I((warn [OR] fine)) Bdir,p(violating) Bdir(Program Manager)}}`
-* Object-Property Relationships; showcasing linkage of private nodes with specific component instances (especially where implicit component-level combinations occur), alongside a shared property that apply to both objects.
+* Object-Property Relationships; showcasing linkage of private nodes with specific component instances (especially where implicit component-level combinations occur), alongside a shared property that apply to both objects:
   * `A,p(Certified) A(agent) D(must) I(request) Bdir,p(independently) Bdir,p1(authorized) Bdir1(report) [AND] Bdir,p2(audited) Bdir2(financial documents).`
-* Semantic annotations; showcasing the basic use of annotations on arbitrary components
+* Semantic annotations; showcasing the basic use of annotations on arbitrary components:
   * `A,p[property=qualitative](Certified) A[role=responsible](organic farmers) D[stringency=obligation](must) I[type=act](submit) Bdir[type=inanimate](report) to Bind[role=authority](Organic Program Representative) Cac[context=tim](at the end of each year).`

-* Common issues:
+ ### Common issues
   * Parentheses/braces need to match.
 The parser calls out if a mismatch exists.
   * Explicit specification of combinations using parentheses/braces is necessary.
     * This example works: `A(( actor1 [XOR] actor2 ))`